Liuwu Bridge: Location

 The Liuwu Bridge links central Lhasa to Lhasa Railway Station and the newly developed Niu New Area of Doilungdêqên County on the south bank of the Lhasa River.

 Residents in the Ne'u area were resettled to make way for the new development.

 The 42 km2 "Liuwu New District" includes new residential buildings in traditional Tibetan style.

 The villagers, numbering almost 1,700, were moved into these buildings.

 The effect of the railway, bridge and Liuwu New District development has been urbanization and development of new enterprises such as transport, retail outlets and restaurants.

 Construction

-The Liuwu Bridge was built by China Communications Construction.
+The Liuwu Bridge was built by China Communications Construction and Tibet Skyway.
 The construction project began in 2004.

-About 500 people worked on the bridge, but according to an Agence France-Presse correspondent even the laborers engaging in sweeping and pushing wheelbarrows were almost all Chinese, since the chief engineer said Tibetans "do not have the technical training needed for the task."

-The bridge was completed in April 2007.
+On February 14, 2007 the two principal spans of the bridge were integrated as planned, and the minor compartment beams of the northern main span have also been cast, signifying the conclusion of the extensive concrete pouring for the Lhasa Liuwu Bridge.
+The completion of the bridge occurred in April 2007.
 It was opened to traffic on 1 May 2007.
 Total funding allocated to the project was RMB 388.51 million.